civicrm/civicrm-dev-docs/docs/framework/quickform/index.md

 }
 ```

-!!!note
+!!! note "builQuickForm v buildForm"
-In CiviCRM Core, sometimes in sub classes e.g. in the Custom Search Sub classes, the function `buildForm` is used instead of `buildQuickForm, However there will be a call in the parent function for `buildQuickFrom` which then includes the subClasses buildForm.
-This is not standard for new form classes.`
+    In CiviCRM Core, sometimes in sub classes e.g. in the Custom Search Sub classes, the function `buildForm` is used instead of `buildQuickForm`, However there will be a call in the parent function for `buildQuickFrom` which then includes the subClasses `buildForm`.
+This is not standard for new form classes.

 ## Form Elements